dodgingpixels/digitus/README.md

 **Note**: this library is powered by [material-dialogs](https://github.com/afollestad/material-dialogs), depending on this library will automatically depend on Material Dialogs.

+# Sample

+Check out the sample project's code!
+You can also [download the latest APK](https://github.com/afollestad/digitus/raw/master/sample/sample.apk).

 # Gradle Dependency

 All the Gradle code below goes in `build.gradle` of your module (e.g. `app`), **not** `build.gradle` in